kapilreddy/lein-test-diff/README.md

 # Usage

-To install Ultra, just add the following to your `~/.lein/profiles.clj` or project.clj
+To install lein-test-diff, just add the following to your `~/.lein/profiles.clj` or project.clj

 ```clojure
 {:user {:plugins [lein-test-diff ["0.0.1-SNAPSHOT"]]}}